Oil set for biggest quarterly rise since 2009 amid OPEC cuts, sanctions

 LONDON (Reuters) - Oil prices rose on Friday amid OPEC-led supply cuts and U.S. sanctions against Iran and Venezuela, putting crude markets on track for their biggest quarterly rise since 2009.

-Brent crude oil futures were up 67 cents at $68.49 a barrel by 1039 GMT, set for a gain of more than 27 percent in the first quarter.
+May Brent crude oil futures were up 83 cents at $68.65 a barrel by 1232 GMT, set for a gain of nearly 28 percent in the first quarter.
+The more active June contract was up 89 cents at $67.99 a barrel.

 For the two futures contracts, January-March 2019 is the best-performing quarter since the second quarter of 2009, when both gained about 40 percent.